fgsl/base/README.md

-# Expresso Base - a container application and component aggregator
+# Expresso Base - a framework for groupware

 ## Synopsis